GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 ![The state of entering the chat channel screen when either of the two options for becomesFirstResponderOnOpen are set.](../../assets/becomes-first-responder-on-open.png)

-In order to set this option e.g. to `true`, the following code can be used:
+In order to set this option for example to `true`, the following code can be used:

 ```swift
 let messageListConfig = MessageListConfig(